 Nothing prepares you for the otherworldly beauty of the Dolomites, whose sheer pink and yellow limestone pinnacles tower like monuments over quaint villages, flowery meadows, wooded valleys, and sun-soaked trails.
 Italian, Austrian, and ancient Ladin cultures intermingle peacefully in the small, scattered villages in this mountainous corner of Italy.
 The Dolomites also boast a surprising variety of beautiful wildflowers in the grassy meadows below the mountains.
 This Great Dolomites Traverse, West, inn-to-inn tour makes a circuit of the Val Gardena, our favorite corner of the Dolomites.
 A longer self-guided tour can be arranged with additional days extending east to the Badia valley and Cortina d’Ampezzo, so check out our self-guided Great Dolomites Traverse.

 The Val Gardena is easily and quickly reached by bus from Bolzano, a beautiful small city filled with plazas and museums.
 You’ll start with 2 nights in Selva, a tiny village at the upper end of the Val Gardena, with miles of hiking trails radiating in every direction.
 This will be followed by 3 days (2 nights) of hut-to-hut hiking high above the valley, overnighting in remote mountain inns – the tidy Tyrolean Plattkofel hut and historic mountaintop Schlern hut.
 Then you’ll circle back to the Gardena valley for 2 nights in Ortisei, a charming village with narrow cobblestoned streets lined with elegant shops.
-Both of our mountain inns feature private rooms, indoor bathrooms (Plattkofel has showers as well), and delicious home-cooked meals.
+Both of our mountain inns feature private rooms, subject to availability, indoor bathrooms (Plattkofel has showers as well), and delicious home-cooked meals.
 Our standard tour features comfortable 3-star village hotels, while the deluxe tour opts for more luxurious 4-star hotels in Selva and Ortisei, with beautiful pools and spas, and great food.
 You won’t want to leave!

 Your typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.
 You’ll carry extra clothes in your daypacks for the 2 consecutive nights in huts, and your luggage will be transported for you from Selva to Ortisei.